News Events

 A PDF of the protocol which provides more detailed information about the project for the can be viewed here.

 You can also view the slides from our webinar launch which we hosted on Tuesday 16th September.
+A recording of the presentation is also available

 This project is funded by the Northern Ireland Clinical Research Resilience and Growth (NICRRG) programme.